-It’s also worth nothing that most of the time, canned salmon is wild.
+It’s also worth noting that most of the time, canned salmon is wild.

 I strongly suggest that you always choose wild fish over farmed!

 Want some great salmon recipes?
-Try our 10 for the Freezer vol 2, it has 5 awesome salmon recipes!
+Try our 10 for the Freezer ebook bundle, it has awesome salmon recipes!